Stores shut, schools close amid curfew by Rio drug dealers

-RIO DE JANEIRO (Reuters) - Drug traffickers in Rio de Janeiro ordered shops closed in one of its biggest slums early Thursday, defying efforts to restore order to the city’s vast shantytowns and renewing safety concerns in Brazil as it prepares to host the World Cup and Olympics.
+RIO DE JANEIRO, May 23 (Reuters) - Drug traffickers in Rio de Janeiro ordered shops closed in one of its biggest slums early Thursday, defying efforts to restore order to the city’s vast shantytowns and renewing safety concerns in Brazil as it prepares to host the World Cup and Olympics.

 Shops were shuttered and more than 5,400 children were turned away from school Thursday morning after traffickers, shouting from motorcycles, ordered a curfew following a shootout with police late Wednesday that killed a drug dealer.